psaikido/hugle.uk/pages/poems/sas/04-thread.md

 ---

 <div class="poem">
-The moon is just the moon,
+the moon is just the moon,
 I cry out to it, reach the top of my ladder,
 and crash down,
 as I must.

-Windmills are just windmills,
+windmills are just windmills,
 stiving to get to them,
 to get away from where I am,
 heather like the squiggles of brain tissue,
 I sink into my predicament,
 am I going to drown?

-Home is just home,
+home is just home,
 and misery lolls in my chest,
 much ventured and nothing gained,
 stuck between worlds,